mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 ## Single View Key

 The configuration contains the `singleViewKey.json` file.
-This file creates a mapping between the Single View primary field, which is its unique id, and the identifier field which is the projection's one.
+This file creates a mapping between the Single View primary field, which is its unique id, and the identifier field of the Projection.

 An example: